 Each vertex in a DAG represents a transaction.
 Because there are no blocks, mining is not necessary.
-Instead of grouping transactions into blocks, they are layered on top of one another.
-Then, as previously stated, whenever a node makes a transaction, proof-of-work tasks are performed to validate preceding transactions and avoid spam.
+Instead of grouping transactions into blocks, they layer on top of one another.
+Then, as previously stated, whenever a node makes a transaction, proof-of-work tasks perform to validate preceding transactions and avoid spam.

-In a DAG-based cryptocurrency, new transactions are constructed on top of previous ones.
+In a DAG-based cryptocurrency, new transactions construct on top of previous ones.
 The fundamental distinction between a DAG and a blockchain is that a DAG may reference numerous transactions at once, whereas a blockchain can only reference one at a time.

 Some systems use an algorithm to choose which tips or transactions to build on depending on the collected weight (or the number of confirmations leading up to the tip).

 Double-spend prevention in DAGs works by examining a path tracking back to the DAG’s first transaction by nodes verifying previous transactions.
 This checks whether the sender has enough balance.
-If a user constructs on an incorrect route, the transaction may be rejected.
+If a user constructs on an incorrect route, the transaction may get reject.

-Conflicts caused by various pathways are addressed using a selection method that favours tips with a higher total weight.
+Conflicts caused by various pathways addresses using a selection method that favors tips with a higher total weight.

 The DAG architecture aims to overcome two identified flaws in blockchain technology: decentralisation and scalability.
 It also aims to increase security and usability.

 - Miners on the Bitcoin network or the Ethereum platform can only produce one block at a time.
-As a result, future transactions can only be confirmed once the prior one has been finished.
+As a result, future transactions can only confirm once the prior one has finished.
 The DAG approach does away with these blocks, instead adding transactions directly to the blockchain.

 The DAG architecture will no longer require mining due to the absence of blocks.
-This implies that less electricity is needed to power the network.
+This implies that less electricity needs to power the network.
 DAGs also have a number of advantages, including:

-- High transaction speeds that are not hampered by block formation
+- High transaction speeds – not hampered by block formation

 - Because there are no miners, there are no transaction fees.